Skip to content

 Almost all of them immediately answered, “Water!”

-Beer is 95% water, meaning that you use vast amounts during the process, especially if you happen to be a brewery as large as Elysian, Pfriem or Georgetown.
+Beer is 95% water, meaning that you use vast amounts during the process, especially if you happen to be as large as Elysian, Pfriem or Georgetown.

 Anytime you can use your environment to support what you’re trying to achieve, it cuts down on resources as well.
-AJ Baird from Elysian talked about how breweries in Germany hundreds of years ago used to put their cellars underground or in caves to achieve constant temperatures, and a handful of breweries still do this to this day.
-On the contrary there are breweries in Arizona that are heating up their water on top of their roofs.
+AJ Baird from Elysian talked about how breweries in Germany hundreds of years ago would put their cellars underground or in caves to achieve constant temperatures, and a handful of them still do it to this day.

 Building renewable energy systems doesn’t always have to be expensive.
 One thing that not all Brewers know about when starting a brewery are purchase power agreements.
-Breweries can partner with a 3rd party to install renewable energy sources such as solar or wind that gets sold back to the brewery at a lower cost than the local utility companies.
+Breweries can partner with a 3rd party company to install renewable energy sources, such as solar or wind, and then buy that generated energy at a lower cost than the local utility companies charge.

 Sierra Nevada - Asheville, NC